IbrahimElk/IbrahimElk.github.io/about.md

 - Contributed to [MyoFInDer](https://github.com/TissueEngineeringLab),
   see [this](projects/2021/11/22/cellenTellen.html)
   interesting piece of work
-- Played with the a forked [MyoFInDer](https://github.com/IbrahimElk/MyoFInDer)
+- Played with a forked [MyoFInDer](https://github.com/IbrahimElk/MyoFInDer)
 - Explored the Tauri framework
 - Seperated the GUI from the Python backend